Plane-layer Rayleigh-B\'enard convection up to $Ra=10^{11}$: Near-wall fluctuations and role of initial conditions: Nusselt number in coherent and incoherent boundary layer regions

 \section{Nusselt number in coherent and incoherent boundary layer regions}

 The flow in the boundary region of a plane-layer unconfined RBC is understood to be a patchwork of shear-dominated (coherent) and plume-dominated (incoherent) regions.
 The in-plane horizontal velocity, $\mathbf{u_h} = (u_x, u_y)$, was shown to be a reliable measure for identifying such coherent and incoherent areas in \cite{Samuel2024}.
-This is done by breaking up the 2D flow-field in the $x$-$y$ plane at the edge of the thermal boundary layer, $z=\delta_T$, into $100 \times 100$ disjoint tiles of area $A_i = A/10^4$.
-The area-averaged planar rms velocities are computed for individual tiles, as well as across the whole plane, by
+This is done by breaking up the 2D flow-field in the $x$-$y$ plane at the edge of the thermal boundary layer, $z=\delta_T$, into $100 \times 100$ disjoint tiles of area $A_i = A/N_{\rm tiles}$.
+Here, $N_{\rm tiles}$ is the number of ``square tiles'' that cover the whole cross-section $A$.
+The area-averaged planar rms velocities are computed for individual tiles, as well as across the whole plane.
+In the following, we take

 The tiles with $U^i_h \geq U_h$ indicate shear-dominated regions, whereas the tiles with $U^i_h < U_h$ are labeled as plume-dominated.
 Alternatively, one can also take the shear stress field at the no-slip plates to isolate shear dominated sections from the rest.
 We investigate this alternative criterion by focusing on the horizontal shear-stress field, $\mathbf{s_h} = (s_x, s_y)$, where